Chatlada-Nina/serenity-relax-and-spa/README.md

 - I would like to add a textarea where users can write reviews.
 This section could help sit's owner improve the service and users get to share their experience to another users.

 Sign up section
-- I would like to add the sign up section after the testimonials in the home page and create a sign up form by using Bootstrap to create form similar to the booking form.
+- I would like to add the sign up section after the testimonials in the home page and create a sign up form by using Bootstrap to create a form similar to the booking form.

 ## Testing